 "You don't have to have a Halloween or Thanksgiving theme to have pumpkins in your wedding," Dawbarn says.
-They're a fun and quirky fall wedding idea.
+They're a fun and quirky fall wedding idea, too.
 "These centerpieces are subtle and seasonal," she says.

 Classic Fall Cocktails

 "'Tis the season for signature drinks," declares Dawbarn.
 "Everyone loves a classic fall cocktail."
-Serve up this cozy and inviting bourbon recipe for your guests.
+Serve up a cozy and inviting bourbon recipe for your guests.

 Hot Cocoa Bars